dustinpfister/blog_posts/_posts/lodash_first.md

 So the lodash first method is not one of the most compelling methods to help build a case as to you developers should continue bothering with lodash.
 Do not get me wrong I do not care to hop on the kick lodash to the curb band wagon just yet necessary.
 It is just that I have to admit that if I just want to get the first element of an array, it is not such a big deal to just use the bracket syntax with the index value of zero.

 The redeeming qualities of lodash have a lot to do with the idea of what functional programing is, and the benefits that are gained by having stand alone methods rather than native ones which it comes to things like monkey patching native methods compared to just using a complete stand alone method.
-However all of this is a matter for another post.
+However all of this is a matter for another post, and with that said of you enjoyed this and would like to read more on lodash I have a lot more [posts on lodash beyond this one](/categories/lodash).